spontit/spontit-api-python-wrapper/README.md

 ## TL;DR :running:

 1) Sign up at <a href="https://www.spontit.com" target="_blank">spontit.com</a> (you might need to click "Take me to the Desktop version.").
 Note down your username.
-It should be displayed in the top left.
+It should be displayed in the top left of the <a href="https://spontit.com/home">homepage</a>.
 2) Get a secret key at <a href="https://www.spontit.com/secret_keys" target="_blank">spontit.com/secret_keys</a>.
 3) Get the iPhone app or Android app.
 Sign in and allow notifications.
 4) `pip install spontit --upgrade && pip install requests`